zeynepcaysar/SIE_integration_project/README.md

 # HOW TO MAKE IT WORK
-you send an order message with send_smtp.py file. and then you parse the email with parse.py file. it shows you the result: order accepted or not regarding stock or product availability.
+you send an order message with send_smtp.py file. and then time.py function checks every 1 minute if there is a new email. it goes to the parse.py file that shows you the result: order accepted or not regarding stock or product availability.

 # FILES